kang-cao-corgi/coj/notes.md

         - the new covenant is written in the heart (he8:10; 2Co3:3)
         - covenant is made with the chosen
         - God carries out the covenant (Lev26:9, 1Ki8:23, Mal3:6, Ps89:34)
-        JX is the mediator of the new covenant He8:6
+        - JX is the mediator of the new covenant He8:6
     1. the language of JX and the gospel
-        1. the authority of language (Mk1:22, 29)
+        1. the authority of His language (Mk1:22, 29)
         1. no limits to where He taught
             - the synagogue (Mt9:35)
             - mountainside (Mt5:1)